EENI Global Business School.

 Doctorate: Global Logistics, World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Douanes Study Master Doctorate in International Business in Spanish Aduanas Masters Foreign Trade in Portuguese Alfandegas.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Douanes Study Master Doctorate in International Business in Spanish Aduanas Masters Foreign Trade in Portuguese Alfandegas.

 Credits of the Subject “Customs Procedures”: 4 ECTS.